Hexigten Banner: Etymology

-It was named after the Khishigten Mongol clan, who were considered to be the descendants of the Kheshig, the imperial guard of the Mongol Empire.
+It was named after the Khishigten Mongol clan, who were considered to be the descendants of the Kheshig, the imperial guard and shock troops of the Mongol Empire.

 Demographics

 There are 8 main ethnic groups (i.e. Han, Mongol, Hui, Manchu, Daur, Korean, Dong and Zhuang).
 The Mongols are of the Hishigten division.

+Administrative divisions

+Hexigten Banner is made up of 3 subdistricts, 7 towns, 2 townships, and 4 sums.